algorand-devrel/demo-pool/README.md

 This code is meant for demonstration purposes only, it has _not_ been audited.
 Not to mention, I haven't even checked the math yet.

+Also this does not use wide math operations, so it _will_ fail if you tried to use it without serious modifications.

 DO NOT USE ON MAINNET